Tong Yabghu: Campaigns against Persia

 Sassanian fortress in Derbent, built to protect against nomads from the north.
 Derbent played a vital role in Tong Yabghu's campaigns against Persia.

 Tong Yabghu's empire fought with the Sassanids of Iran.
 In the early 620's his nephew Böri Shad led a series of raids across the Caucasus Mountains into Persian territory.
 Many scholars have identified Tong Yabghu as the Ziebel mentioned in Byzantine sources as having (as qaghan of the Khazars) campaigned with the Emperor Heraclius in the Caucasus against the Sassanid Persian Empire in 627 and 628.
 However, the latest research on this topic proves that this is incorrect: if Tong indeed died in 628, Ziebel is to be identified with Sipi qaghan, Tong Yabghu's uncle, who murdered him and rose briefly to the throne.
 Sipi was by then pronounced Zibil and he was a small qaghan in charge of the western part of Tong Yabghu's empire, exactly as Ziebel was according to the Byzantine sources.
 Ziebel is described as the brother of Tong in the Byzantine sources, and as his uncle in the Chinese sources, a discrepancy which long precluded the identification.
 However uncle and elder brother is the same word in ancient Turkish, äçi, and the Chinese sources could not render this double meaning with their very precise system of kinship names.
 Prior to this some scholars, including Chavannes, Uchida, Gao and Xue Zhongzeng had argued that Tong Yabghu could not be positively identified with Ziebel (or any Khazar ruler) and may actually have died as early as 626.
 They pointed to discrepancies in the dates between Byzantine and Chinese sources and argued that definitively conflating Ziebel with Tong Yabghu was an exaggeration of the extant evidence.

 The 20-metre-high Gates of Alexander stretched between the Caspian seashore and the Caucasus for forty kilometers; they are still in existence.

+Annexation of Hephthalite principalities

+In c.
+625, Tong Yabgu Khagan started subjugating the Hephthalite principalities, which included Tokharistan, Gandhara, Tarim Basin, Ferghana, and Bactria.
+(Note: "The definitive annexation of Tokharistan and Gandhara to the Western Türk Empire was to take place some years later, in c.
+625..")
+After reaching the Indus valley, Tong Yabgu appointed Turkic rulers in place of the Hephthalite dynasties.